 Foreign Supplier Verification Workshop

-The Foreign Supplier Verification Workshop provides the credentials to meet FDA requirements for development and implementation of the Foreign Supplier Verification Program as part of the Food Safety Modernization Act (FSMA) regulations.
+The Foreign Supplier Verification Workshop provides the credentials to meet FDA requirements for development and implementation of the Foreign Supplier Verification Program (FSVP) as part of the Food Safety Modernization Act (FSMA) regulations.
 This 2 course was developed by the Food Safety Preventive Controls Alliance, a broad-based public private alliance created by the U. S. Food and Drug Administration (FDA), and the Illinois Institute of Technology’s Institute for Food Safety and Health (IFSH) in cooperation with the Association of Food and Drug Officials.
 This course is presented by Lead Instructors from Penn State.

 The two day course provides instruction into the development of a Supplier Verification Program as required by FDA as part of Food Safety Modernization Act.
 Participants will learn the key elements of the Supplier Verifications Program –the hazard analysis, , supplier evaluation and approval, importer identification, and record keeping.